gocircuit/circuit/README.md

 * Circuit servers log all operations in their execution orders, enabling maximum visibility during post-factum debugging and analysis.

+Programming environment:

-Circuit programs (sequences of invocations of the circuit API) are not declarative (as in Puppet, Chef, etc.).
+* Circuit programs (sequences of invocations of the circuit API) are not declarative (as in Puppet, Chef, etc.).
 They are effectively imperative programs in the [CSP](http://en.wikipedia.org/wiki/Communicating_sequential_processes) concurrency model, which allows engineers to encode complex dynamic response behavior, spanning multiple data centers.